pcafstockf/ts-jsx-wp-mono/README.md

 Lerna and Nx are great monorepo tools.
 But if you needs are relatively simple, they may be more overhead and complexity than you want in your project.
 This project takes inspiration from Lerna and Nx layouts, but skips the extra tools and scripts, and just manages everything by passing qualified pathnames to tools like webpack and karma.

+The one caveat to note is that public/index.html in typical React apps